lyz1206/lyz1206.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to the page of **UC Collaborative for AI-enabled Materials Exploration and Optimization**.
+# UC Collaborative for AI-enabled Materials Exploration and Optimization

 ### News
 - News 1